Wishing you knew more about Aboriginal culture? Search no more.

 Memorial plaque, Rhodes

-On the Kokoda Track Memorial Walkway in Rhodes (a suburb of Sydney) you find a memorial plaque commemorating Aboriginal Servicemen who fought in the Battle of Kokoda.
-The plaque was unveiled on November 3, 2012.
+On the Kokoda Track Memorial Walkway in Rhodes (a suburb of Sydney) you find a memorial plaque commemorating First Nations servicemen who fought in the Battle of Kokoda.
+The plaque was unveiled on 3 November 2012.

 WWI memorial, Callan Park, Lilyfield

-Douglas Grant (1885?-1951) was an Aboriginal soldier of World War I and worked as a clerk at the Callan Park Mental Asylum where he lived.
+Douglas Grant (1885?-1951) was a First Nations soldier of World War I and worked as a clerk at the Callan Park Mental Asylum where he lived.
 In his spare time he constructed a large ornamental pond spanned by a replica of the Sydney Harbour Bridge.
 The structure served as a war memorial and was unveiled on 5 August 1931.

 Lord Mayer Clover Moore said, "This very public memorial in Hyde Park South will be seen by visitors from across Australia and around the world.
 It will be a lasting reminder of the contribution Aboriginal and Torres Strait Islander peoples make – and continue to make – to Australia’s protection."

-Coloured Digger co-founder Pastor Ray Minniecon said, “We must also remember what happened to them when they came back and that it’s not glossed over: they struggled overseas fighting bullets, then came back to Australia and had to fight racism.”
+Co-founder of the Coloured Digger project that lobbied for a memorial in Sydney, Pastor Ray Minniecon, said, "We must also remember what happened to them when they came back and that it’s not glossed over: they struggled overseas fighting bullets, then came back to Australia and had to fight racism."

-Another memorial for Aboriginal soldiers is in Yirrkala, Northern Territory, to commemorate the Yolngu men who served in northern Australia during World War II.
+Another memorial for First Nations soldiers is in Yirrkala, Northern Territory, to commemorate the Yolngu men who served in northern Australia during World War II.

 Rock inscription, Burleigh Heads